WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 navigator.reportEvent({
   'eventType': 'click',
   'eventData': 'click_x': '123', 'click_y': '456',
-  'destination':['buyer']
+  'destination':['buyer', 'seller']
 });
 ```

 ## registerAdBeacon

-This API was initially discussed here: https://github.com/WICG/turtledove/issues/99 for reporting clicks.
-The idea is that the buyer and seller side worklets are able to register a URL with the browser in their reportWin and reportResult APIs and a beacon will be sent to that URL when events are reported by the fenced frame via reportEvent.
+A similar API was initially discussed here: https://github.com/WICG/turtledove/issues/99 for reporting clicks.
+The idea is that the buyer and seller side worklets are able to register a URL with the browser in their reportWin and reportResult APIs.
+A beacon will be sent to the registered URL when events are reported by the fenced frame via reportEvent.

 ### Parameters

 **Event type:** E.g. click.
 This corresponds to the event type in reportEvent.
 This is for enabling buyers/ sellers to register distinct beacon URLs for different event types.

-**URL:** The URL to which a beacon will be sent by the browser on receiving events from the fenced frame via reportEvent (or the TBD intersection observer API)
+**URL:** The URL to which a beacon will be sent by the browser on receiving events from the fenced frame via reportEvent

-The worklet is able to add the buyerEventId/sellerEventId any other relevant information in the URL itself.
+The worklet is able to add the buyerEventId/sellerEventId and any other relevant information via this API.

 ### Example